Dr. Hunt Leaving on a High Note: ISU College of Business Receives $3 Million Donation

 “Thank you for changing so many lives for generations to come,” Hunt said.
 “When I was in MBA school, I probably hadn’t been to seven states, and so the opportunity to invest in our students and give them these experiences to do that, I’m super excited about.”

-Moving forward, Hunt expects the MBA program to be more extensive in conjunction with a broader societal impact.
+Moving forward, Hunt expects the MBA program to grow in size, along with a broader societal impact.

 “I would say we have one of the best MBA programs in America,” Hunt said.
 “If you took the professors that teach in our MBA program and the level of real-world expertise that they bring into these situations, I think our students come out incredibly well-prepared.”